-This lab-course is well suited to M1 and M2 students having a background in continuum mechanics (solid mechanics or fluid mechanics) with very basic knowledge in statistical Fourier analysis.
+This lab course is well-suited for M1 and M2 students with a background in continuum mechanics (either solid or fluid mechanics), and a basic understanding of statistical and Fourier analysis.

-Observing the deformation using high speed imaging and analysing the statistical properties of wave turbulence
+Observing the deformation through high-speed imaging and analyzing the statistical properties of wave turbulence.

 We will investigate wave turbulence in a gong.
-The vibration of the gong will first be studied using spectral analysis of acoustic measurements.
-In a second step, high speed imaging will be used to get more insight.
-A pattern is projected on the plate and visualised by a high speed camera.
-A simple algorithm will be used to invert the deformation of the recorded pattern in order to measure the displacement of the plate.
-In this way we will obtain a measurement that is resolved in 2D space and time.
+Initially, the vibrations of the gong will be studied through spectral analysis of acoustic measurements.
+In the second phase, high-speed imaging will be employed to gain deeper insights.
+A pattern will be projected onto the plate and captured by a high-speed camera.
+A straightforward algorithm will be used to invert the deformation of the recorded pattern, allowing us to measure the displacement of the plate.
+This approach provides a 2D space-time resolution of the vibrations.U

-By using a space-time Fourier analysis we will investigate the statistical properties of the observed wave turbulence and notably check the persistence of the waves.
+sing space-time Fourier analysis, we will explore the statistical properties of the observed wave turbulence, with particular focus on the persistence of the waves.

 LOCATION